bkmceh/currency-checker/README.md

 For checking value of currency is used `https://docs.openexchangerates.org`

-### ❓ What is meaning check currency?
+### ❓ What is meaning checking currency?
-Service send the GET request on Open Exchanger API and check the rate of currency по отношению to rubles.
+Service sends the GET request on Open Exchanger API and checks the rate of currency in relation to ruble. <br>
-After that service check the difference between today and yesterday's values.
+After that service checks the difference between today and yesterday's values.
 ### ❓ What the gif is returning?

-Service send the GET request on Giphy API and can return 2 types of gifs:
+Service sends the GET request on Giphy API and can return 2 types of gifs:
+- Rich gif.
+This is gifs which user search when type "Rich"
+- Broke gif.
+This is gifs which user search when type "Broke"

+If the value of currency today in more than yesterday, you will get Rich gif. <br>
+Otherwise Broke gif (cause if even the today's value is the same as yesterday, you will not earn any money and only waste time, and time is money haha)

 ## 📝 How to run